20230228peng/draw_sqlit3/README.md

 # draw_sqlit3
-about how to do matrix operations
+About how to compute matrices